Skip to content

 2. Hover the inline icon.

-Outcome: you build links as part of writing, not as a separate cleanup step.
+Outcome: you build links as part of writing, not as a separate cleanup session.

 Refactor long notes